SonOfSafwat/emirates-id/README.md

-# LitElement TypeScript starter
+# Emirates Id Web Component WIP

-This project includes a sample component using LitElement with TypeScript.
+This project is built using LitElement Typescript starter.
+This project is still a work in progress.
+Emirates Id is a unique identitifier for all citizens/residents of the United Arab Emirates.

 ## Setup